MetaSolutionsAB/ldcache/website/index.md

 * `followTuples`: A comma-separated list of predicate-object tuples in the format `predicate|object`.
 The subjects of matching triples are followed.
 Useful for index-resources.
 * `includeDestinations`: A comma-separated whitelist with prefixes of destinations to include when traversing the graph.
 * `followDepth`: The maximum distance from the root-resource that should be followed.
 Default is 0, i.e., only the resource identified by the `url` parameter will be fetched and no links are followed.
-* `includeLanguageLiterals`: A comma-separated whitelist with language tags to specify which literals to include.
+* `includeLiteralLanguages`: A comma-separated whitelist with language tags to specify which literals to include.
 Supply an empty string to include literals without a language tag set, and `*` to cache all literals independently of their language.
 Language filtering is not active by default, e.g. if this parameter is omitted.
 * `callback`: Name of the callback method to be used for a JSONP response.
 Works only with JSON-based responses, i.e., `application/rdf+json`, `application/ld+json`, and `application/json`.

 Some of the parameters allow to provide a URI in which the following namespace definitions may be used: